redhat-appstudio/application-service/docs/kcp.md

 If `kubectl` complains that `application-service-system` does not exist, create it, and then retry the command.

 where `$TOKEN` is the GitHub token to be used with HAS, as described [here](https://github.com/redhat-appstudio/application-service#creating-a-github-secret-for-has).

+It's also recommended to run `./hack/pull-appstudio-shared-and-regen.sh` before deploying, to ensure the AppStudio-shared APIs are available.

+   - Otherwise, you will need to manually pull down the AppStudio-shared APIs, and bind them before deploying.

 ## Deploying the Operator